Ford Crown Victoria / Mercury

 loosen them.
 You can also try using an impact wrench with a pickle fork attachment if you have one.
 The best

 advice is to use good, correclty sized pickle forks and don't be shy with the hammer.
-You may need to hit
+You will need to hit

 them hard and several times to break these bad-boys loose.
 Also, if you pickle fork is too small and provides

-too small a wedge you won't be able to get enough "wedge" force on the ball joint to break it loose.
+too small a wedge you won't be able to get enough "wedge" force on the tie rod end to break it loose.
 You

 can double-up 2 pickle forks (using one as a stationary wedge) to increase the span of the wedge but you